Run Line Betting: Point Spreads for Baseball

-There are other ways to bet on baseball besides the moneyline, and the run line is one more option.
-This is very similar to betting the point spread in football.
-In general, the run line is either -1.5 runs if you are betting on the favorite and +1.5 if you are betting on the underdog.
+There are multiple ways to bet on baseball despite the fact that most casual fans only wager on the moneyline.
+The run line presents one of these additional options, and it is very similar to betting the point spread in football.
+In general, the run line is set at -1.5 runs for the favorite and +1.5 for the underdog.

-If we bet the favorite on the run line, we need them to win by at least two runs to win our bet.
-Conversely, if we bet on the underdog at +1.5, we win our bet if they either win the game outright or lose by only one run.
+If you bet the favorite on the run line, they must to win by at least two runs to win your bet.
+Conversely, if we bet on the underdog at +1.5, you win the bet if your pick either wins the game outright or lose by only one run.

 MLB Games Are Closer in Score Than You Might Think